ruby-cube/rue/packages/etre/README.md

 ## Basic Usage

-`defineRole` takes in a config object that resembles a class definition, with a `$construct` function and methods.
+`defineRole` takes in a config object that resembles a class definition, with a `$construct` function and methods. (credit: Code examples make references to Jim Henson's *The Frog Prince* (1971))

 ```jsx
 // role A